mmazzarolo/react-native-universal-monorepo/README.md

 ## Overview

 This monorepo uses [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and [TypeScript](https://www.typescriptlang.org/) to support a modular React Native project.

-It uses Yarn's `nohoist` to ensure the `react-native` libraries are stored within the workspace packages instead of being hosted to the top level.
-On one hand, this approach has the drawback of (potentially) keeping multiple copies of the same React Native version in different workspace packages.
-On the other hand, we get a predictable React Native setup: we don't have to deal with changing root directory references in the native code, and we can support different versions of React Native while still sharing the app's code.
+To reduce redundancy, most package managers employ some kind of hoisting scheme to extract and flatten all dependent modules, as much as possible, into a centralized location.
+Yarn workspaces store the flattened dependencies in a `node_modules` directory in the project root and makes it accessible to the workspace packages by symlinking the libraries in the packages' `node_module` directory.

+While it might appear that we can access all modules from the project’s root `node_modules`, the reality is that build processes sometimes aren't able to traverse symlinks.
+This problem is especially prominent in React Native apps, where both the [metro bundler](https://github.com/facebook/metro/issues/1) and the native code can't follow symlinks.

+A common way to solve this issue in React Native monorepos, is to configure the metro bundler and the native layer to use the project's root `node_modules` directory instead of the package's one.
+While this approach ensures you gain all the benefits of the hoisting process, it introduces a few complexities:
+- Each time you update React Native (or a library that requires native linking), you must also update (or at least keep in sync) the native code with the root project's `node_modules` directory.
+To me, this process have always seemed error prone, because you're dealing with multiple languages and build-tools.
+- Suppose your packages need different versions of React Native (or of a library that requires native linking).
+In that case, you can't easily ensure it will be installed in a specific location (unless you give up the hoisting mechanism) — adding even more complexities to the table.

+For these reasons, React Native Universal Monorepo uses a different approach, fully embracing [Yarn's `nohoist`](https://classic.yarnpkg.com/blog/2018/02/15/nohoist/).

+Of course, this comes with drawbacks.
+The most obvious one is that nohoist modules could be duplicated in multiple locations, denying the benefit of hoisting mentioned above.
+Therefore, we'll keep `nohoist` scope as small and explicit as possible, targeting only problematic libraries.

+Thanks to nohoist, we can avoid making changes to the native code, and we can keep the monorepo configuration in the JavaScript land.
+This means we can even [extract common metro and webpack settings in a workspace package](https://github.com/mmazzarolo/react-native-universal-monorepo/tree/master/packages/build-tools/src) to share them easily across the entire project.

+Additionally, different platforms can use different versions of React Native (and native libraries), favoring incremental updates instead of migrating the entire project.

-> Please notice that I'm not saying that this is not the _right_ way to do React Native monorepos.
+> Please notice that I'm not saying that this is the _right_ way to do React Native monorepos.
 It's just an approach that I enjoy using.

 ## Supported platforms